sallewarkiran/fixer/README.md

 # Fixer -  Important Announcement

 We are happy to announce the complete relaunch of fixer.io into a more stable, more secure, and much more advanced currency & exchange rate conversion API platform.
 While the core structure of our API remains unchanged, all users of the legacy Fixer API will be required to sign up for a free API access key and perform a few simple changes to their integration.
-To learn more about the changes that are required, please jump to the „Required Changes“ section below.
+To learn more about the changes that are required, please jump to the „ Changes“ section below.

 **Required Changes to Legacy Integrations (api.fixer.io)**